miguelaltuve/multichannelQRSdetector/README.md

 Code of the paper Ledezma, C. A., & Altuve, M. (2019).
 Optimal data fusion for the improvement of QRS complex detection in multi-channel ECG recordings.
 Medical & biological engineering & computing, 1-9. https://doi.org/10.1007/s11517-019-01990-3

+**Citation of the code**: Carlos A. Ledezma, Miguel Altuve (2019) Optimal data fusion for the improvement of QRS complex detection in multi-channel ECG recordings [Source Code]. https://doi.org/10.24433/CO.1171327.v1

 The multi-channel detection approach was validated using six different single-channel QRS complex detectors: Pan and Tompkins [1], Benítez et al. [2], Ramakrishnan et al. [3], and PhysioNet’s detectors GQRS, WQRS and SQRS [4,5].
 The detectors were applied to two multi-channel ECG databases: MIT-BIH Arrhythmia and INCART.

 The following MATLAB functions correspond to the single-channel QRS complex detectors: